Tera-bytes/CTF-s-solutions/PACTF_2019/DOS_attack/README.md

 #### Question: Guess what's the **huge** drawback of this method!

 #### Answer:
 This code took around 5hrs to reach to completion.
+I literally ran the script, went to bed, then woke up and got my flag.
 However, this ain't **totally** the fault of the script.
 Look at it this way: each regex took at least 0.02 to go through the dictionary, but we had a million of them!
 That does explains while it took so long!

 After solving it, I reached one of the administrators of PACTF and I was told that wasn't the right approach (though correct).
 See below link to the writeup made by the problem maker himself: